FIRE BREAK ORDER: Bush Fire Act 1954

-During the period when harvesting operations are being conducted, there shall be provided in the same paddock or within 400 metres of that paddock an operational independent mobile fire-fighting unit having a water capacity of not less than 650 litres.
+During the period when harvesting and hay / straw baling operations are being conducted, there shall be provided in the same paddock or within 400 metres of that paddock, an operational independent mobile fire-fighting unit having a water capacity of not less than 650 litres.
 The tank of the unit shall be kept full of water at all times during the harvest operations.
 The responsibility to supply the unit being that of the landowner.

 At any time throughout the year, where a landowner intends to burn paddocks, the following must be provided to prevent escape of fire:

-All lots with an area of 2.024 ha (5 acres) or less, shall be clear of all inflammable material or have grass mown to a height no greater than 15cm.
+All lots with an area of 2.012ha (5 acres) or less, shall be clear of all inflammable material or have grass mown to a height no greater than 15cm.

 You shall remove all flammable materials or material likely to become flammable during summer from land occupied by bulk storage tanks and/or drums used for storage of liquid fuel whether the bulk storage tanks and/or drums contain liquid or not.
 This includes the land on which ramps for holding the drums are constructed.
 The flammable free ground must be maintained to a distance of at least 4 metres outside the perimeter of any drum, stack of drums or drum ramp or bulk storage tank.

-If the requirements of this notice are carried out by burning, such burning must be in accordance with the relevant provisions of the Bush Fire Act 1954.
+If the requirements of this notice are carried out for burning, such burning must be in accordance with the relevant provisions of the Bush Fires Act 1954.